yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 `./` is how you explicitly say 'the current folder.'

 You should see your Github pages repository open in the file tree on the left side of the screen.
-Open and edit the README to contain your name and some information on your project.
+Open the `README.md` file.
+The extensions tells you that this is a Markdown file; Markdown is an exceedingly popular markup (get it?) language that features a very simple syntax for structuring documents.

+For example, where HTML requires both opening and closing tags to create a heading (`<h1>Heading Text</h1>`), Markdown only requires a single octothorpe character (`# Heading Text`).
+Documentation of Github's variant on Markdown (called 'Github-flavored Markdown') is [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/) and it's worth looking into.
+It's very easy to learn and will allow you to cruise through creating documentation for your Github repos.

-Text contained in this README file is displayed by default when visitors view your Github repo.
+Text contained in a README.md file in your repo's root folder is displayed by default when visitors view your Github repo.
 You'll want to describe your project: what it is, what it does, how do do it, and how people that fork a copy are permitted to use it.
 For example, you could write the date, that this is your Github homepage, and that it was created on the first day of class for Big Data, Visualization, and Society at MIT.

 #### iii.
 Create our website... write some code!